anqul1/soc-honeypot-deployment/README.md

 ### Router-layer3 (10.10.50.1/24) (10.10.10.1/24) (192.168.244.20/24)
+ > **⚠️ Notice:** Remember to take snapshot of the this router because it will not auto save current state into ROM
 #### Install OS
 - Now we need to install a very light distro of linux - Alpine.
 Link to the distro: `https://www.alpinelinux.org/downloads/` then download the standard version (the x86_64 for my vmware)
 - Go to create a new virtual machine -> Choose your ISO File -> VMWare cannot detect the OS so you need to choose `Other Linux 5.x kernel 64-bit`